 The Company has loans with CoBank, a cooperative owned and controlled by its members that requires each customer to own a restricted share of CoBank.
-Each customer borrowing from the bank shares in the bank's net income through receipt of patronage refunds.
-In 2016, 2015 and 2014, 75% of patronage refunds were received in cash, with the balance in CoBank stock.
-Total patronage refunds were \$0.2 million, \$0.1 million and \$0.1 million in 2016, 2015 and 2014, respectively, and were included as investment income in the Company's consolidated statement of operations.
-Patronage stock is redeemable at its face value for cash ten years after the related debt is paid off.
-Patronage redemptions were \$0.4 million in each of 2016, 2015 and 2014.
+Each member borrowing from CoBank receives patronage refunds.
+In 2017, 2016 and 2015, 75% of patronage refunds were received in cash, with the balance in CoBank stock.
+Total patronage refunds were \$0.2 million in each of 2017, 2016 and 2015, and were included as investment income in the Company's consolidated statement of operations.
+Patronage redeemable at its face value for cash ten years after the related debt is paid off.
+Patronage redeemptions were \$0.4 million in each of 2017, 2016 and 2015.